dongxuemin666/RNA-combine/README.md

 ```
 Then the results will be outputted to output directory
 #### 2.5 search_cell_type.sh
 Predict the cell type based on your provided significant gene(SG) list.
-For each SG, the program searches correpsonding cell type to it in database.
+For each SG, the program searches corresponding cell type to it in database.
 Finally, the program summarize what cell type it is most like.
-Right now, cell marker datasets in CellMarker database and PanglaoDB database are downloaded and clearned, you can choose to use them.
+Right now, cell marker datasets in CellMarker database and PanglaoDB database are downloaded and cleaned, you can choose to use them.
 To use it, first you need to edit search_cell_type module of the configuration file conf_scRNA.txt .
 Second you need simply run search_cell_type.sh
 ```Bash